Languages of Fiji

-Fiji has three official languages under the 1997 constitution (and not revoked by the 2013 Constitution): English, Fijian and Fiji Hindi.
-The Fijian language is spoken as the first language by most indigenous Fijians who make up around 54% of the population.
+Fiji has four primary national languages: English, Fijian (iTaukei), Standard Hindi (Hindustani), and Fiji Hindi.
+While the 1997 constitution declared English, Fijian and Hindustani as official languages of the state, the 2013 constitution does not explicitly establish one.
+However, it mandates translation in Hindi and iTaukei with the English version prevailing should there be difference in meaning.
+The primary language of the Fijian Government is English, however advisories and laws are required to be translated in iTaukei and Hindi as well. iTaukei is spoken as the first language by most indigenous Fijians, who make up around 54% of the population.

 Indo-Fijians make up 37% of the population and speak Fiji-Hindi.
 English was the sole official language until 1997 and is widely used in government, business, and education as a lingua franca.
-Considerable business is also done in Fijian, especially away from larger town centers.
+Considerable business is also done in Fijian, especially away from larger town centres.

 A small number of other Indigenous West Fijian and East Fijian regional languages are spoken on the islands, standard Fijian belonging to the East Fijian group.
 Arabic and Urdu are spoken by Muslims.
 Chinese and Rotuman are also spoken by immigrant populations.

 History

 Until the 19th century, Fiji's population consisted almost entirely of indigenous Fijians, who were of mixed Polynesian and Melanesian descent and generally spoke languages of the Malayo-Polynesian language family.
 After the islands came under British colonial rule, a number of contract workers were brought from present-day British India, spreading the use of the Hindi language.

 All three of Fiji's official languages have greatly been influenced by one another, in terms of vocabulary and, in some cases, grammar because of the constant, everyday contact between these languages, now for over a century.
 Fiji's diverse, multiracial and multilingual makeup make these languages, as well as other unofficial, minority languages in Fiji (such as Chinese varieties, Arabic, Western Fijian, Gilbertese, Rotuman, Tuvaluan, and other present Indian languages), influence one another.

 In 2022, Prime Minister Sitiveni Rabuka approved the use of vernacular languages in Parliament.